wblazej/AlwaysPresent/README.md

 # AlwaysPresent
-Bot for quick and comfortable checking presence on online lessons on Discord
+Bot for quick and comfortable checking presence on online lessons on Discord. <br><br>

+The bot uses polish database called PESEL for converting Discord servers nicks to names and surnames.
+That helps to sort them alphabetically which is easy to check presence quickly. <br>
+Example: from `19.
+Błażej Wrzosok Kl.
+2c` to `Wrzosok Błażej`

 ## Usage
 **Requirements** <br>